Osher Lifelong Learning Institute at The University of Alabama

 E. Members-at-Large.
 Up to two Members-at-Large may be elected from each Chapter.

 A. Chairpersons of Standing Committees, other than those chaired by Officers, as described above.

 B. The Director of the OLLI program, or in absence thereof, the Program Coordinator.

-C. A designee of the Dean of CCS, for the Bryant Conference Center, for the Tuscaloosa Advisory Council only.
+C. A designee of the Associate Provost of OTIDE, and the Bryant Conference Center, for the Tuscaloosa Advisory Council only.

 D. Immediate Past President, who will also serve as Historian, to preserve the documents that reflect OLLI’s

 E. The Travel Chair of each Chapter, if needed.

 Terms of Office

 Except for the President of each of the Advisory Councils, all Officers and Members-at-Large will be elected by the members at their respective OLLI annual meeting, unless in circumstances otherwise described in these Bylaws.
 Newly elected Officers and Members-at-Large will assume their official duties seven days following their election.

 A. All Officers will serve for a two-year term.
 Except for the President and Vice-President for Long-Range Planning, Officers are eligible to be elected for a second consecutive term in their position, but not to a third consecutive term.
 The Chapter President may, with the approval of the Executive Council, waive this requirement.